 If the Microsoft Photos app has become that you are trying to open, or the image file that you are trying to open, or if any Windows OS files have got corrupted, then you may see This App can’t open, There’s a problem with photos error.
 Following the suggestions laid down in this post or alternatively, use another photo viewer software to open the image files.
 You may also want to check if the image file is corrupted or not, and if the image format is supported by the Photos app.
 This post will help you if the Photos app is slow to open or not opening.

-That’s all!
-Hope these solutions helped.
+I hope these solutions helped.